 You can also ask the butcher to remove the rind/skin (if there is any) or remove it yourself using a sharp knife.

-How to Cut Chashu
+How To Enjoy Chashu

 - Noodle dishes – Hiyashi Chuka and Tsukemen

-- Rice dishes – Chashu Don (over rice) and Chashu Fried Rice – a great way to use up the broken pieces or edges of Chashu.
+- Rice dishes – Chashu Don (over rice) and Chashu Fried Rice, a great way to use up the broken pieces or edges of Chashu.

-- Stir fry seasoning
+- stir-fry seasoning

-- Marinate for grilling meat
+- marinade for grilling meat

-- Make Ramen Egg
+- marinade for Ramen Egg (ajitsuke tamago)

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.